Dance Photography: How I Got the Shot

 Finally, we decided to add a little motion to this stationary dance pose by flicking Jessica’s hair back.
 By doing this, the pose appears genuinely dynamic and believable, removing any hint of would-be awkwadness.

 This is it for this week’s blog.
 I hope you learnt something new today.
-There will be more tips on dance photography next week!
-I’ll speak to you soon.
+Learn more about dance photography in my other blog post HOW TO PHOTOGRAPH DANCE.
+And I’ll speak to you soon!